2010 Sibu by-election: Democratic Action Party

 The DAP sought to pressure Robert Lau Hui Yew over the government's proposed Goods and Services Tax, arguing that the tax would increase prices for consumers in one of Malaysia's poorest states.
 The DAP, through its leader Lim Kit Siang also pressured Hui Yew to speak up against the government's education policy, claiming that Hui Yew's choice to have his children educated overseas demonstrated his lack of confidence in Malaysian education.
 On education, the DAP also criticised SUPP's involvement in the sale of the Laila Taib College, previously known as United College Sarawak, to the Yayasan Sarawak (Sarawak Foundation) for the price of one ringgit, when the local Chinese population had donated money to fund the college's building.

 Results

 The election was won by Wong Ho Leng by a margin of 398 votes over Robert Lau Hui Yew.
 The result was seen as a surprise win for the DAP and the opposition, as it ended a run of by-election defeats for the Pakatan Rakyat parties and boosted the DAP ahead of the state elections due to be held in Sarawak in 2011.
 The victorious Wong claimed his election was a "miracle".
 37,919 out of 54,695 registered voters cast a ballot, signifying a 70% turnout.
 There were 395 spoilt votes.

+Malaysian general by-election, 16 May 2010: Sibu The by-election was called due to the death of incumbent, Robert Lau Hoi Chew.